 Top Four Overtime Laws To Know In California

-1. Overtime pays at time-and-a-half of an employee’s regular rate of pay for work performed in excess of 40 hours in a week
+1. time-and-a-half for work in excess of 40 hours in a week

-The most basic rule that workers should understand is that pursuant to both the Federal Fair Labor Standards Act and California Labor Law law (subject to some exemptions), all work performed in excess of 40 hours in one workweek is considered overtime and must be paid at one and a half times the employee’s regular rate of pay.
+The most basic rule that workers should understand is that pursuant to both the Federal Fair Labor Standards Act and California Labor Law (subject to some exemptions), all work performed in excess of 40 hours in one workweek is considered overtime and must be paid at one and a half times (1.5X) the employee’s regular rate of pay.

 Example: Steve’s regular rate of pay is $15 an hour.
 He works 50 hours in a week.
-Steve should be paid $22.50 for any work he performs over 40 hours in a week because the statute provides that overtime is defined as one and a half times (1.5x) the workers regular rate of pay ($15/hr).
+Steve should be paid $22.50 for any work he performs over 40 hours in a week because the statute provides that overtime is defined as one and a half times (1.5x) the worker’s regular rate of pay ($15/hr).
 He is therefore owed $600 in regular pay (40 hours x $15) and $225 in overtime pay (10 hours x $22.5).

-2. The overtime statutes provide for time-and-a-half regular rate of pay for work performed in excess of 8 hours in one day
+2. Time-and-a-half for work in excess of 8 hours in one day

 Example: Donald’s regular rate of pay is $25 an hour.
 He works 11 hours in a single day.
 He should be paid $37.50 an hour (1.5 x $25) for any work he performs in excess of eight hours in a day.
 Donald is therefore owed $200 in regular pay (8 hours x $25), and $112.50 in overtime pay (3 hours x $37.50).

 Example: Sara’s regular rate of pay is $17 an hour.
 She works 14 hours in a single workday.
 She must be paid $25.50 an hour (1.5 x $17) for any work performed in excess of 8 hours up to 12 hours (see #2 above providing one and a half times (1.5x) regular rate of pay for work performed in excess of 8 hours in one day).
 She must also be paid $34 or double (2x) her regular rate of pay for any work performed in excess of 12 hours.
 Sara is therefore owed $112 in regular pay (8 hours x $17).
-She is additionally owed $102.00 (4 hours x 25.50) in 1.5x overtime pay.
-Finally, she is owed $170.00 in 2x overtime (5 x $34).
-She is owed a total sum of $384 in wage for the day.
+She is additionally owed $102.00 (4 hours x $25.50) in 1.5x overtime pay.
+Finally, she is owed $170.00 in double overtime (5 x $34).
+She is owed a total sum of $384 in wages for the day.

-Additionally, the law provides that an employee must be paid twice (2x) his or her regular rate of pay for any work performed in excess of 8 hours on the seventh consecutive day of work.
-As the example below shows, there is ample compensation for employees who are overworked an opportunity to make substantially more than the regular hourly rate would provide for.
+Additionally, the law provides that an employee must be paid twice (2X) his or her regular rate of pay for any work performed in excess of 8 hours on the seventh consecutive day of work.
+As the example below shows, there is ample opportunity for employees who are overworked to make substantially more than the regular hourly rate would provide for.

-Example: Roger’s regular rate of pay is $16/per hour.
+Example: Rodger’s regular rate of pay is $16/per hour.
 He works seven consecutive days in a workweek (Monday-Sunday).
 On the seventh consecutive day in a row (Sunday) he works a total of 13 hours.
 He must be paid $24/hr (1.5 x $16) for work performed in the first eight hours, and $32/hr (2 x $16) for work performed in excess of 8 hours.
 He is therefore owed $192 (8 hours x $24) in 1.5x overtime pay, and $160 (5 x $32) in 2x overtime.
 He is therefore owed $352 total for the day.